 You can go to the toilet as you normally would while wearing your nüdie.
 After a bowel movement, you might want to check that the cup is still sitting properly.
 Take extra care to wash your hands thoroughly.

-Can I sleep in my nüdie?
+Can I sleep in my nüdie period cup?

 Absolutely!
 Period cups are ideal for night, as they can be kept in for up to 12 hours.
 If you have a very heavy flow, you may want to use one of our organic cotton night-time pads for extra protection whilst you sleep.

-The nüdie is perfect for playing sports or undertaking fitness activities.
+The nüdie period cup is perfect for playing sports or undertaking fitness activities.
 The absence of a string is an added bonus for swimming on your period.
 Using the nüdie whilst travelling is also ideal – it holds three times more blood than a tampon or pad, meaning less toilet stops along the way.
 Best of all, period cups are completely reusable, so you won’t ever run out or worry about disposing of used disposable period products.

 Yes, you can use a period cup if you have an IUD/IUS, a contraceptive ring, or any other form of birth control.
 However we always advise consulting with your doctor before hand as there are other consideration factors like cervix height, and how long your IUD has been inserted for.
 Please note that the nüdie is completely hormone-free and therefore does not provide contraceptive protection.

-Which size nüdie should I buy?
+Which size nüdie period cup should I buy?

 The Small/Teen is ideal for users under the age of 18.
 The diameter of the small is 38mm, the overall length including the pebble is 56mm and the overall capacity is 18ml.

-The Medium is designed for women aged 18 to 30 who have not given birth vaginally.
+Size A is designed for women aged 18 to 30 who have not given birth vaginally.
 The diameter is 42mm, the overall length including the pebble is 61mm and the overall capacity is with a 24ml.
 If you are over 30 with a highly active lifestyle with strong pelvic floor muscles, this could be the best fit for you.

-The Large is perfect if you have given birth or are over 30 years old.
+Size B is perfect if you have given birth or are over 30 years old.
 The diameter is 46mm, the overall length including the pebble is 66mm and the overall capacity is 32ml.

 We try to make sizing as straightforward as possible.
 However, if you run into any difficulties with your purchased size we are more than happy to exchange it for an alternate size.